badgerloop-software/badgerloop-testing-framework/README.md

 - 1x I<sup>2</sup>C [MCP23017](https://www.microchip.com/wwwproducts/en/MCP23017)
 - 1x [LT3092](https://www.analog.com/media/en/technical-documentation/data-sheets/lt3092.pdf) Current Source
 ### Raspberry Pi Controller
-The Raspberry Pi will configue these pins as inputs and outputs and report their status to the [runner](#raspberry-pi-runner)
+*Note that the Raspberry Pi Controller and Runner are the same board* The Raspberry Pi will configue these pins as inputs and outputs and report their status to the [runner](#raspberry-pi-runner)
 ## Test Configurations
 Tests will be setup by configuration file.
 After a developer has configured a test they will upload it to the [Raspberry Pi runner](#raspberry-pi-runner) where it will setup the [hardware emulation board](#hardware-emulation-board) and configure the MCU to run the tests.